Taylorthecreator06/Taylor-Williams-Profile/_portfolio/index.md

 permalink: /portfolio/index.html
 ---

-*The following publications are fictional, and are only intended for this job market website demo.*
+*The following publications are fictional and are only intended for this job market website demo.*

 # Research
-<details><summary>Blog Title</summary>
+<details><summary>BP-01: Discovering Open Source</summary>
   Blog Contents</details>

 <details><summary>Blog Title</summary>